Cursive (band)

 Cursive is an American indie rock band from Omaha, Nebraska.
 Stylistically described as emo and post-hardcore, Cursive came to prominence with 2000's Domestica and found commercial and critical success with 2003's The Ugly Organ.
-The band has released eight studio albums, a compilations album, and a mix of singles and EPs since 1997.
+The band has released ten studio albums, a compilations album, and a mix of singles and EPs since 1997.
 They have released recordings on several labels, including 15 Passenger Records, Saddle Creek Records, and Big Scary Monsters (UK).